 Similar to most of the important things one does in life, you need a plan before embarking on a significant activity.
-Sports investing is no different than when you place your money in other types of investments – – take the time to think through what you want to accomplish and how you are going to do it.
+Sports investing is no different than placing your money in other types of investments – take the time to think through what you want to accomplish and how you are going to do it.
 In other words, develop a game plan.
 The key elements of a sports investing plan include:

-Increasing Your Sports Investment Pool (SIP) – In an ideal world, each one of us would routinely (for example, monthly) place more money in investments, be it a college fund for children, investing for retirement or saving for a rainy day.
+Increasing Your Sports Investment Pool – In an ideal world, each one of us would routinely place more money in investments, be it a college fund for children, investing for retirement or saving for a rainy day.
 Since a SIP is an asset to be managed and funded, one should periodically consider adding more money to the pool as part of an investment program.
-At a minimum, as part of your regular assessment (see Measure Results below), you should determine whether to fund your SIP with more dollars.
+At a minimum, as part of your regular assessment, you should determine whether to fund your SIP with more dollars.

-Discipline – Stick to your plan and keep emotions and hunches out of your process.
-Over the course of a season, you will have streaks of losers or, at another time, believe that you cannot miss with your picks.
-If you are in a losing streak (day, weekend or week), do not chase your recent losses by changing your unit level, increasing the number of units placed on a sports pick, or picking games without understanding why you are selecting one team.
-This same advice holds true for an “unbelievable” win streak.
-An investor is focusing on long term, not immediate, results.
+Discipline – Remove emotions and hunches from your investment process.
+Over the course of a season, you will have prolonged winning and losing streaks.
+If you are in a losing streak, do not chase your recent losses by changing your unit level, increasing the number of units placed on a sports pick, or picking games without understanding why you are selecting one team.
+This same advice holds true for an extended win streak.
+An investor is focusing on long-term, not immediate, results.

-Measure Results – No plan and its implementation is complete without measuring the results periodically.
+Measure Results – No plan is complete without measuring the results periodically.
 Remember not to be overly optimistic during win streaks or disheartened during losing streaks.
-These steaks will occur, but an individual must continue to focus on the long term return that his/her Sports Investment Pool (SIP) is generating.
-Each investor should record and summarize the results of each of his/her investments.
-One simple method is to keep a summary by sport with the pertinent information being number of sports picks, units won and units lost by type of play (5-Star and so forth).
+Each investor should record and summarize the results of each of his investments.
+One simple method is to keep a summary by sport with the pertinent information being the number of sports picks, units won and units lost by type of play (5-Star and so forth).
 Then, an overall summary containing all sports combined, divided among 5-Star and so forth, should be prepared.

-Once the information is summarized, an investor should assess the results against his/her Return objective.
-The assessment also should address what types of sports picks were successful and why, as well as what types of sports picks were unsuccessful and why.
+Once the information is summarized, an investor should assess the results against his Return objective.
+The assessment should address what types of sports picks were successful and why, as well as what types of sports picks were unsuccessful and why.
 Was discipline utilized?
-Did the investor change the way he/she selected sports picks?
+Did the investor change the way he selected sports picks?

-Finally, after assessing the Return on his/her SIP, an investor should step back and consider the return and risks on all of his/her investment portfolio.
+Finally, after assessing the Return on his SIP, an investor should step back and consider the return and risks on all of his investment portfolio.
 Then, the individual can rebalance the portfolio by shifting funds among investments, which step could increase or decrease the funds placed in the SIP.

-As another example (without displaying all the calculations), assume the investor in the above example had a significantly lower winning percentage of 53.2%.
-The annual Return on his/her SIP still would be 17.7%, an annual Return that is higher than can be achieved from most investments and one that almost all of us would be very pleased to achieve on investments in stocks and bonds.
+As another example, assume the investor in the above example had a significantly lower winning percentage of 53.2%.
+The annual Return on his SIP still would be 17.7%, an annual Return that is higher than can be achieved from most investments.